kachurovskiy/nanoels/h5/README.md

 Soft limits are respected in this mode allowing to finish the cut in a precise position.

 Cross-slide can be moved with manual move buttons or disabled using 🖥️`bX` / ⌨️`C` and be operated manually.

+In `XGEAR`, the carriage can be moved with manual move buttons or disabled using 🖥️`bZ` / ⌨️`Q` and be operated manually.

 Press 🖥️`mStop` / ⌨️`Esc` to turn gearbox mode `off` and decouple lead screw movements from spindle turns.